Breaking Down the Single Responsibility Principle: Tips for Crafting Modular and Flexible Codebases

 What is SRP?

 The Single Responsibility Principle (SRP), coined by Robert C. Martin, states that a class should have only one reason to change.
-In other words, it should have only one responsibility or job within the system.
+One responsibility.
+One job within the system.

 Why is SRP Important?